 As he was a boy, the middle name was already set in stone for me.
 I wanted to name him after my late dad, David, who would have been so proud of his little grandson.
 It also meant that our Danny was named after his father and great-grandfather as well- there are a lot of Davids on both sides of the family!
 St David is also the patron saint of Wales and St Davids is our closest (tiny) city so the name was well suited.

 One day, we were at my mum’s house listening to old vinyl and we came across a really old song called, “That’s Danny!”, it really described our Danny- “two big shining eyes” and so on and even said that he was three years old, which Danny was at the time, it was such a coincidence!

 Daniel: God is my Judge

-I used a lily print on all the birth announcement and thank you cards and planted a lillies for her.
+I used a lily print on all the birth announcements and thank you cards and planted a lilies for her.